Blog

 Q3.
 Can dirty coils really raise my bill?

-A. Yes.
-DOE notes dirty coils increase energy cost by up to 35% and shorten appliance life.
+Yes.
+The DOE reports dirty coils can increase energy costs by up to 35% and shorten appliance life.
+It's one of the simplest ways to keep your fridge running efficiently.

 Q4.
 What if my model says “NeverClean”?

-A. Don’t pry panels or attempt to access sealed coils.
-Many post-2001 GE models have NeverClean™ condensers that don’t require owner cleaning.
-Keep vents clear and vacuum around the base instead.
+Don't try to access sealed coils.
+Many GE models made after 2001 have a NeverClean™ condenser that doesn't require owner maintenance.
+Just keep the base vents clear and vacuum around the floor area.

 Related Articles